uraimo/SwiftyGPIO/README.md

 - [x] Basic example w/ package import
 - [x] Add GPIOs default configurations for supported boards
 - [x] Testing on the BeagleBone Black
+- [x] Software SPI via GPIOs
+- [x] Add BeagleBone Black pinout defaults
 - [ ] Support for additional GPIOs on separate header for RasPi Rev 2 boards?
-- [x] Add BeagleBone Black pinout defaults
 - [ ] Add Tegra TK1 when Swift support confirmed
 - [ ] Add UDOOs when Swift support confirmed
-- [ ] Testing on the Raspberries
+- [ ] Testing on the Raspberries 1
 - [ ] SysFS PWN and/or software PWM?
 - [ ] Support for hardware SPI
-- [ ] Software SPI via GPIOs
 - [ ] Support for external ADCs or support for platform-specific ADC drivers?
 - [ ] Refactoring